First, read this Freedom of Information request to Wirral Council:

 OK, the panel didn’t exactly “represent the diversity of the local community”, but why were there questions over the panel’s independence?
 Because the levels of pay of the panel were decided by ‘The Local Democracy Working Party’.

 Who were they?
-Steve Foulkes; George Davies; Phil Davies; Jeff Green; John Hale; Stuart Kelly; Hugh Lloyd and Pat Williams – all councillors who stood to gain from a good level of allowances.
+Steve Foulkes; George Davies; shameless, unapologetic, inveterate liar (see here, here, here, here, here, and here) Phil Davies; Jeff Green; John Hale; Stuart Kelly; Hugh Lloyd and Pat Williams – all councillors who stood to gain from a good level of allowances.
 In fact, this completely circular arrangement ensured that the more of our cash these councillors paid to the panel, the more they themselves stood to gain.

 And so it came to pass ~ on top of his basic allowance increase, Steve Foulkes creamed a 36% rise in his Special Responsibility Allowance at the time.

-On top of his basic allowance increase, The Leader of the Opposition (I don’t know whether this was Jeff Green or not in 2002/3) got himself a bumper 30.5% rise…
+On top of his basic allowance increase, The Leader of the Opposition John Hale creamed himself a bumper 30.5% rise…

 The rest of the councillors, all 64 of them, were handed a 16% rise.